-19. Risk: The Lemon Scented Gums are damaged during the construction process despite the conditions of the Development Approval.
+Risk: The Lemon Scented Gums are damaged during the construction process despite the conditions of the Development Approval.

-Rating

-Medium

--

-- a) Placement of orange safety fencing around the trees in the median island and adjoining the trees in the southern verge abutting the roadwork. - b) The contractor to be instructed to undertake due care with works in close proximity of the trees. - c) Daily site inspections by City staff to ensure compliance with development conditions. - d) The arborist to be involved in any works likely to impact on the health and structural stability of the trees.
+Likelihood Consequence Rating Unlikely Significant Medium Action/Strateg y - ound the trees in the median outhern verge abutting the close proximi ty of the trees. ertake due care with works in c) Daily site insp development pections by City staff to er conditions. nsure compliance with d) The arborist to be involved in any works likely to impact on the health and structural stability of the trees.